sebiniemann/Mantella/_includes/descriptions.md

 - If set to `true`, the objective value will only be calculated once per parameter.
 - The objective value of recurring parameters are than retrieved from the cache, instead of recalculating them.
-- Setting this to `true` will usually be useful if an optimisation algorithms significantly often revisits previous parameters due to its internal procedure, or because of a large minimal parameter distance.
+- Setting this to `true` is useful if an optimisation algorithms significantly often revisits previous parameters due to its internal procedure, or because of a large minimal parameter distance.
 - The number of revisits can be measured by the difference between the number of evaluations and the number of distinct evaluations.
 - Default value is `false`